robchenchen/Soft-Decision-Tree/README.md

 The Soft decision tree in this implementation inferences by averaging the distribution over all the leaves, weighted by their respective path probabilities.

-For inference with greatest path probability, please see https://github.com/kimhc6028/soft-decision-tree.
+For inferencing with greatest path probability, please see https://github.com/kimhc6028/soft-decision-tree.

 Original paper: https://arxiv.org/pdf/1711.09784.pdf